 An option is to wet-age in a refrigerator.
 If you find your steaks and roasts too tough, store them in a covered container in the fridge for up to a week.
 Pour off accumulated blood and watch for mold: just trim it away.

-Trim the Bad Surface mold, dried meat, dirt or even green meat doesn’t mean all the meat is bad.
+Surface mold, dried meat, dirt or even green meat doesn’t mean all the meat is bad.
 Fillet off that top layer, and if the meat below looks and smells good, it probably is.
 I’m not going to force you to try this, but it’s always worked for me.
 The dried-out layer of commercial, dry-aged beef is trimmed away to reveal the premium-priced red meat underneath—and diners pay top dollar for it.

 Depending on the species, fat can add good or bad flavor to meat.
 This includes bone marrow.
 In some species it tastes fine; in others, not so much.
 Whitetail and mule deer fat has a waxy, “gamey” flavor to me, so I trim it ruthlessly.
 On wild sheep, fat adds that muttony flavor I don’t even like in domestic lamb, so it goes to the birds.
 Elk, moose and bison fat tastes fine, but I minimize it just for health reasons.
 Most game meat is lean with almost no fat marbling, so fat is easy to trim off.